torque-project/torque/README.md

 Fun things this might do in the future.

 * Compile Clojure to GPU code.
-* Compile Clojure to Web Assembly vis LLVM.
+* Compile Clojure to Web Assembly via LLVM.
 * Interface with Java via JNI.

 ## Build